Common types of ants in Washington

 Are ants dangerous?

-While the majority of ants in our region are considered nuisance and pose no threat to human health, Pharaoh ants may be the exception.
+While the majority of ants in our region are considered just a nuisance and pose no threat to human health, Pharaoh ants may be the exception.
 They have the ability to carry and transmit salmonella and streptococcus.
 Couple that with their habit of invading IVs and wounds, and you could have a dangerous situation.

 Carpenter ants are not dangerous to people but they are wood-destroying ants that, if left unchecked, inflict significant damage to structures.

 How do I get rid of ants?

 Accurate identification of the ant and location of the nest(s) is essential if you want to get rid of the ant colony for good.
-Treating carpenter ants requires a different method then say pavement ants and if you treat the foraging members of the colony but not the queen, the problem will continue.
+Treating carpenter ants requires a different method than say pavement ants and if you treat the foraging members of the colony but not the queen, the problem will continue.

-At Prosite, we offer comprehensive pest control services that include an inspection.
-When you contact us, we’ll conduct a thorough inspection of the property to identify the type of ant and how bad an infestation you have.
+At Prosite, we offer comprehensive pest control services that include a detailed inspection.
+When you contact us, we’ll conduct a thorough inspection of the property to identify the type of ant and how bad of an infestation you have.
 We’ll also locate entry points and determine what conditions in or around your structure are attracting them.
-Upon completion of our inspections, we’ll discuss our findings and recommend a treatment plan to get rid of ants.
+Upon completion of our inspection, we’ll discuss our findings and recommend a treatment plan to get rid of ants.

 For carpenter ant control, Prosite provides regularly scheduled treatment every year to protect against structure damage.

-If you’re interested in learn more about our ant control services, please contact Prosite today.
+If you’re interested in learning more about our ant control services in Ellensburg and Central Washington, please contact Prosite today.

 How do I prevent problems with ants?